Privacy Policy

 We do not intentionally collect:

-• financial card details (processed directly by payment providers, where applicable);
+- - financial card details (processed directly by payment providers, where applicable); and

-We disclose Personal Information only when necessary for the purposes described in this Policy and only under appropriate legal safeguards.
+We share Personal Information only when necessary to operate the Platform and for the purposes described in this Policy.

 We do not sell Personal Information.